nextflow-io/nextflow/docs/vscode.md

 })()
 ```

 The include source is a closure that is immediately invoked.
-It will include a different config file based on some condition.
+It includes a different config file based on the return value of the closure.
 Including `/dev/null` is equivalent to including nothing.

 Each conditional configuration is defined in a separate config file: